 By nature, Coachbuilt meant craftspeople hand building the bodywork onto a supplied chassis and taking anything up 1,000 man hours to complete.
 The National was “designed like an aircraft, built like a car” and took around 300 man hours, the idea being to Continue reading “Reluctant To Fall – The National”

-Not wishing for one moment to hasten the demise of our favoured personal transport, we must take into account the future.
-With planners believing we’re all to live in mega cities and have no need to own or run a car, we seek out alternatives and as is so often the way, we must look to the past to see the future.
+Not wishing for one moment to hasten the demise of our favoured automobiles, we must take into account the future.
+With planners believing we’re all to live in mega cities with no need to own or run a car, we seek out alternatives, and as is so often the way, we look to the past to see the future.

-In March 1972, the last of the UK’s once huge trolley bus network was hooked down from the frog* in Bradford, West Yorkshire.
-Neighbouring Leeds toyed with resurrecting such a wild idea in the early 2000’s but came to nought.
-A sixty year fling with this curious hybrid (that ironically had started in Bradford), of an omnibus and a railed, electrified tram was deemed non-standard and the spiders web of must-be-followed grid was removed, never to Continue reading “The Quiet Revolution”
+In March 1972, the last of the UK’s once comprehensive trolley bus network was hooked down from the frog in Bradford, West Yorkshire.
+Leeds toyed with resurrecting the idea in the early 2000’s but came to nought.
+A sixty-year fling with this curious hybrid of omnibus and a railed, electrified tram was deemed non-standard, and the web of ‘must-be-followed’ grid was removed, never to Continue reading “The Quiet Revolution”

 In Part 1, we charted the genesis of the New Routemaster.
 Now, after intense anxiety counselling, DTW’s intrepid correspondent braves the world of public transport in order to see what it’s actually like.